zamancer/content-blog-template/README.md

 4. Start the app with the command `yarn dev` and then open [http://localhost:3000](http://localhost:3000) with your browser.
 You should see the standard *create-next-app* homepage.
 5. If you don't see the homepage or get an error, please check the Prerequisites section and confirm there's no console errors in your terminal.

-## Deploy on Netlify
+## Deploy to Netlify

 **Option one:** One-click deploy

-:exclamation: Please note you need to edit this button and pass the corresponding repository parameter to match your GitHub repo.
-E.g. `?repository=https://github.com/username/myrepo`
+:exclamation: Please note this action will clone this repository into your own Github account.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/zamancer/content-blog-template&utm_source=github)